HansWessels/gup/INSTALL.md

    These are generic installation instructions.

-   The `configure' shell script attempts to guess correct values for various system-dependent variables used during compilation.
-It uses those values to create a `Makefile' in each directory of the package.
+   The `configure` shell script attempts to guess correct values for various system-dependent variables used during compilation.
+It uses those values to create a `Makefile` in each directory of the package.
-It may also create one or more `.h' files containing system-dependent definitions.
-Finally, it creates a shell script `config.status' that you can run in the future to recreate the current configuration, a file `config.cache' that saves the results of its tests to speed up reconfiguring, and a file `config.log' containing compiler output (useful mainly for debugging `configure').
+It may also create one or more `.h` files containing system-dependent definitions.
+Finally, it creates a shell script `config.status` that you can run in the future to recreate the current configuration, a file `config.cache` that saves the results of its tests to speed up reconfiguring, and a file `config.log` containing compiler output (useful mainly for debugging `configure`).

-   If you need to do unusual things to compile the package, please try to figure out how `configure' could check whether to do them, and mail diffs or instructions to the address given in the `README' so they can be considered for the next release.
-If at some point `config.cache' contains results you don't want to keep, you may remove or edit it.
+   If you need to do unusual things to compile the package, please try to figure out how `configure` could check whether to do them, and mail diffs or instructions to the address given in the `README' so they can be considered for the next release.
+If at some point `config.cache` contains results you don't want to keep, you may remove or edit it.

-   The file `configure.in' is used to create `configure' by a program called `autoconf'.
-You only need `configure.in' if you want to change it or regenerate `configure' using a newer version of `autoconf'.
+   The file `configure.in` is used to create `configure` by a program called `autoconf`.
+You only need `configure.in` if you want to change it or regenerate `configure' using a newer version of `autoconf`.

 The simplest way to compile this package is: